 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO/IEC/IEEE 60559:2011, Information technology -- Microprocessor Systems -- Floating-Point arithmetic
+ISO/IEC/IEEE 60559:2011 Information technology -- Microprocessor Systems -- Floating-Point arithmetic

 ISO/IEC 10967-1: 2012 Information technology -- Language independent arithmetic -- Part 1: Integer and floating point arithmetic